AVOID THE BUMMER LIFE

 Hiding Things from Oneself

-The little sucker tends to fly out of pockets as I’m biking down bumpy trails or hiking and often bushwhacking through thick growth.
+Downside: the little sucker tends to fly out of pockets as I’m biking down bumpy trails or ‘shwacking through thick vegetation.
 Using a biner to clip it onto a pack is 100% advisable and I follow that advice 90% of the time.

 Last month I got out for one last bikepacking overnighter before the cold season fully took grasp.
 My inReach was tucked into a little pocket on the side of one of my handlebar bags and lived there the entire trip–sans clip.
 The ride was a rough one, both in road surface and in general effort.
 We were pretty spent by the end of it.

-The next weekend as I prepped for a hike it occurred to me that my inReach wasn’t anywhere I expected it to be.
+Following weekend as I prepped for a hike it occurred to me that the inReach wasn’t anywhere I expected it to be.

 Not in my usual drawer of outdoor electronics.